nazar256/parapipe/README.md

 This can have a great performance impact because of heap allocation and creation of goroutines.
 For instance if you try to stream a slice of integers, each of them will be converted to an interface type and will likely be allocated in heap.
-Moreover, if an execution time of each step is relatively small goroutine creation may decrease overall performance considerably.
+Moreover, if an execution time of each step is relatively small, than a goroutine creation may decrease overall performance considerably.

 If the performance is the priority, its recommended that you pack such messages in batches (i.e. slices) and stream that batches instead.